witchcrafters/quark/README.md

 ### Sequence
 Really here for `pred` and `succ` on integers, by why stop there?
-This works with any ordered collection via a protocol.
+This works with any ordered collection via the `Quark.Sequence` protocol.